 The STEM Activity App

 Follow this link to register for the STEM Activity App.
-The next free program begins on March 24, 2014.
+Summer activities will begin on June 23rd.

 The STEM Activity App provides engaging, family-friendly activities in science, technology, engineering and math.